-For the past seven years, the Bank has launched a Scholarship Programme to allow bright students with limited financial means to follow undergraduate courses at the University of Mauritius.
+The scholarship programme has been running for the past seven years.
+This scheme allows bright students with limited financial means to follow undergraduate courses in Mauritius.

 In 2019, the total number of students who benefited from the Standard Bank scholarship will exceed a 100, with the Bank financing their university fees as well as providing a monthly stipend to each beneficiary.

 A program that aims to improve the skills of young children aged between 6 – 7 to develop coping mechanisms to cope with everyday difficulties.
 Some schools were identified for this project.

 - Counselling support to teenagers

 In partnership with the ‘Service Diocésain de l’Éducation Catholique’ (SeDEC), we also support teenagers through a counselling project.
 A few colleges were identified for this project and counselling support is provided to teenagers, their parents and teaching and non-teaching staff.

 We firmly believe that it is our responsibility to manage the environmental and social impacts that our activities, products and services have on society and to respond to critical environmental issues.
 As part of our CSR initiatives, we have supported environmental projects such as mangroves and endemic flora reforestation with various NGOs.

 Moreover, we have implemented a series of measures at the office to decrease our carbon footprint and staff members are also encouraged to do so.
 Initiatives such as recycling of paper and electronic equipment as well as other eco-friendly measures such as using led lights and decrease the consumption of plastic water bottles.